falcosecurity-retire/kubernetes-response-engine/playbooks/README.md

 * -s: Subscribes to those falco alerts.
 You can specify multiple and use wildcards.
     In this case, playbook will be run when a falco.error or falco.info alert is raised.

-* -t: Topic to susbcribe.
-You can specify multiple *-t* flags and a trigger will be created for each topic, so when we receive a message in that topic, our function will be ran.

 ### Kubeless 101

 Under the hood, there are several useful commands for checking function state with kubeless.